Rapid hydrofracture of icy moon shells: insights from glaciology: Discussion

 \section{Discussion}

-Figs. 3 and 4 demonstrate that full hydrofracture of Europa is possible given moderate tensile stresses, sufficient water to propagate the fracture, and the absence of a mechanically strong lid.
+Figs. 3 and 4 demonstrate that full hydrofracture of Europa is possible given moderate tensile stresses, sufficient water to propagate the fracture, and \track{a lid comprised of an ice melange lacking functional mechanical strength}.
 Fractures are common across Europa’s surface (e.g. \citealp{Dombard2013FlankingEuropa}) but abundant surface water akin to the Greenland Ice Sheet is practically impossible given the very low temperature and pressure of the ice surface \citep{Ashkenazy2019TheEuropa}.
-Nonetheless, in this simple if unrealistic situation, hydrofracture can occur at tensile stresses much lower than the >20 MPa proposed by \citet{Crawford1988Gas-drivenEuropa} and \citet{Rudolph2009FractureShells} for full ‘dry’ shell fracture.
-Stresses are probably slightly compressive on average (of order 0.1-0.4 MPa) in Europa’s shell \citep{Greenberg1998TectonicFeatures, Pappalardo1998GeologicalShell} meaning hydrofracture of a perched water body would only occur under spatially or temporally limited stress conditions (as is the case for the Greenland Ice Sheet).
-Structural analysis of surface faults indicate tensile fracturing does occur at the surface of Europa \citep{Kattenhorn2006Fault-inducedMechanics} and analysis of the stresses induced by diurnal tides suggests that tensile stresses up to \(\sim\)0.15 MPa are possible \citep{Helfenstein1983PatternsEuropa, Greenberg1998TectonicFeatures, Harada2006TheShell, Hurford2007CycloidalImplications}.
+Nonetheless, in this simple if unrealistic situation, hydrofracture can occur at tensile stresses much lower than the \(>\)20 MPa proposed by \citet{Crawford1988Gas-drivenEuropa} and \citet{Rudolph2009FractureShells} for full `dry’ shell fracture. \track{As for any planetary body, it is challenging to quantify the surface and depth-averaged stress state of Europa.
+However, estimates for the surface are around the 0.1-0.2 MPa, with regions of compression and extension both expected \citep{Pappalardo1998GeologicalShell, Hoppa1999FormationEuropa, Greenberg2002Tidal-tectonicCrust, Kattenhorn2006Fault-inducedMechanics}.
+Cooling and freezing of liquid water to the ice shell base may furthermore lead to extensive extension throughout the ice shell \citep{Nimmo2004StressesEuropa}.
+As with Antarctic ice shelves and the Greenland Ice Sheet, hydrofracture of perched water bodies may therefore only occur under spatially or temporally limited stress conditions.}

-However if, as widely hypothesised \citep{Fagents2022Cryovolcanism}, a water body is entombed then the additional lithostatic stress makes rapid hydrofracture (or any fracture at all) unlikely.
-Though it is worth noting that mechanisms hypothesised to direct water upwards such as the pressurisation through freezing of perched water bodies \citep{Manga2007PressurizedEnceladus, Steinbrugge2020BrineEuropa, Lesage2022SimulationShells, Quick2023ProspectsPlanets}, ought also to work downwards and will be aided in that case by density-difference driven fracture.
-But, if the lid is weakened or fractured then its weight will contribute to the hydrostatic pressure and not the lithostatic pressure and hydrofracture again becomes possible.
+However if, as widely hypothesized \citep{Fagents2022Cryovolcanism}, a water body is entombed then the additional lithostatic stress \track{and fracture stress configuration} makes rapid hydrofracture (or any \track{Mode I} fracture at all) unlikely.
+Though it is worth noting that mechanisms hypothesized to direct water upwards such as the pressurization through freezing of perched water bodies \citep{Manga2007PressurizedEnceladus, Steinbrugge2020BrineEuropa, Lesage2022SimulationShells, Quick2023ProspectsPlanets}, ought also to work downwards and will be aided in that case by density-difference driven fracture.
+But, if the lid is \track{comprised of weak melange} then its weight will contribute to the hydrostatic pressure and not the lithostatic pressure and hydrofracture again becomes possible.
 Two such scenarios may occur.